alassek/activerecord-pg_enum/README.md

 ALTER TYPE status_type ADD VALUE 'pending' BEFORE 'active';
 ```

-## Version support

-Every version of Rails with an `enum` macro is supported.
-This means 4.1 through master.
-Yes, this was annoying and difficult.

-The monkeypatches in this library are extremely narrow and contained; the dirty hacks I had to do to make 4.1 work, for instance, have no impact on 6.0.

-Monkeypatching Rails internals is **scary**.
-So this library has a comprehensive test suite that runs against every known minor version.

 ## schema.rb Support

-The principle motivation of this gem is to seamlessly integration PG enums into your `schema.rb` file.
+The principle motivation of this gem is to seamlessly integrate PG enums into your `schema.rb` file.
 This means you can use them in your database columns without switching to `structure.sql`.

 ```ruby
 ActiveRecord::Schema.define(version: 2019_06_19_214914) do